 Licensed spectrum for private mobile campus networks is a new opportunity for manufacturing.
 It is expected that mobile networking technologies will play a more important role in smart factory networks.
-Specifically, for 5G it is predicted that the market in manufacturing will reach \$10.8bn by 2030 (ABI Research, 2020).
-Details are subject to national regulation and must be considered individually.
+Specifically, for 5G it is predicted that the market in manufacturing will reach \$10.8bn21 by 2030 (ABI Research, 2020).
+Relevant details for spectrum use are subject to national regulation and must be considered individually.